Insight Compliance

 Best practices became the default because they are safe to commission and safe to deliver.
 Methods repeat.
 Outputs look polished.
 No one has to explain an unconventional approach or answer for an unexpected outcome.

 Insight Compliance happens when the process matters more than the decision.
-It is not about lying or bad data.
-It is precision without consequence.
+It is precision without decision consequence.
 The method runs.
 The report looks sharp.
 But the strategy stalls, or moves forward for reasons unrelated to the research.

 Insight Compliance isn’t failure.